El Salvador Travel Warning

 El Salvador, a country of roughly six million people, has, according to Government of El Salvador statistics, thousands of known gang members from several gangs including Mara Salvatrucha (MS-13) and Eighteenth Street (M18).
 Gang members are quick to engage in violence or use deadly force if resisted.
 These “maras” concentrate on narcotics and arms trafficking, murder for hire, carjacking, extortion, and violent street crime.
 Authorities believe a significant number of disappearances are related to gang activity, since many of the missing were in gangs or were friends or family members of gang members.
 Police sources claim that the families of gang members often face the same risks of being killed or disappearing as the gang members themselves.

 Extortion is a very common crime in El Salvador.
 Some extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
 U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands.
-Many extortions and other crimes are not reported by victims for fear of reprisal and lack of faith in the ability of the government to protect the victims.
+Many extortions and other crimes are not reported by victims for fear of reprisal and lack of faith in the ability of the local government to protect the victims.

 U.S. citizens should remain alert to their surroundings, especially when entering or exiting their homes or hotels, cars, garages, schools, and workplaces.
 Whenever possible, travel in groups.
 U.S. Embassy security officials advise all U.S. government personnel not to walk, run, or cycle in unguarded streets and parks, even in groups, and recommend exercising only in gyms and fitness centers.
 Avoid wearing expensive jewelry, and do not carry large sums of money or display cash, ATM/credit cards, or other valuables.
 Avoid walking at night in most areas of El Salvador.
 Incidents of crime along roads, including carjacking, are common in El Salvador.
-Motorists should avoid traveling at night and always drive with their doors locked to deter potential robberies at traffic lights and on congested downtown streets.
+Motorists should avoid traveling at night and always drive with their windows up and doors locked to deter potential robberies at traffic lights and on congested downtown streets.
 Travel on public transportation, especially buses, both within and outside the capital, is risky and not recommended.
 The Embassy advises official visitors and personnel to avoid using mini-buses and regular buses and to use only radio-dispatched taxis or those stationed in front of major hotels.

 For more detailed information regarding personal security, please see the State Department's Country Specific Information for El Salvador.
 U.S. citizens traveling abroad should regularly monitor the Bureau of Consular Affairs website, where the Worldwide Caution, Travel Warnings, and Travel Alerts can be found.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.